Nelsonfrank/MemberAccess/README.md

 # MemberAccess
 ## Description.
--This is the web application containing of information about Company member(i.e, Firstname, Middlename, Lastname, title, genderof the member, Email address, phone number, occupation, house number of every member of the system )
+- This is the web application containing of information about Company member(i.e, Firstname, Middlename, Lastname, title, genderof the member, Email address, phone number, occupation, house number of every member of the system )
 - User(member) of the system are able to sign in, deleting the member from the application, update